 Figure 1 illustrates the formation and subsequent disappearance of a double high water for the sum of a semi-diurnal D2 tide (amplitude a) and its D6 harmonic (amplitude b).
-In Fig. 1a the ratio b/a = 0.25, a = 1m, and the phase difference is 0.5 hours (i.e., the minimum in D6 occurs half an hour after the maximum in D2).
+In Fig. 1a the ratio b/a = 0.25, a = 1 m, and the phase difference is 0.5 h (i.e. the minimum in D6 occurs half an hour after the maximum in D2).
 Adding a D6 curve to D2 creates a double high water and also a double low water, as the maximum in D6 also coincides with the low water in D2.
-In Fig. 1b the amplitude of D2 has been reduced to 0.1m, keeping the D6 curve the same.
-There is now no evidence of a double high water: the tide is instead best described as 6th diurnal with a weak remnant semi-diurnal modulation in mean water level.
+In Fig. 1b the amplitude of D2 has been reduced to 0.1 m, keeping the D6 curve the same.
+There is now no evidence of a double high water - the tide is instead best described as sixth diurnal with a weak remnant semi-diurnal modulation in mean water level.

-In general the sum of a semi-diurnal tide and a single higher harmonic can be written
+In general, the sum of a semi-diurnal tide and a single higher harmonic can be written as

-$$y = a\cos[\omega t] - b\cos[n\omega(t-\phi)] \tag{3}$$
+$$y = a\cos[\omega t] - b\cos[n\omega(t - \phi)], \qquad (3)$$